GNU ELPA - jinx

 (vertico-multiform-mode 1)

 Enchant uses different backends for different languages.
 The backends are ordered as specified in the personal configuration file ~/.config/enchant/enchant.ordering and the system-wide configuration file /usr/share/enchant-2/enchant.ordering.
-Enchant uses Hunspell as default backend for most languages.
-There are a few exceptions.
+Enchant uses Hunspell as default backend for most languages barring a few exceptions.
 For English Enchant prefers Aspell and for Finnish and Turkish special backends called Voikko and Zemberek are used.
-On non-Linux operating systems Enchant may also integrate with the spell-checker provided by the operating system.

 There exist multiple alternative spell-checking packages for Emacs, most famously the builtin ispell.el and flyspell.el packages.
 The main advantages of Jinx are its automatic checking of the visible text, its sharp focus on performance and the ability to easily use multiple dictionaries at once.
 The following three alternative packages come closest to the behavior of Jinx.

-• jit-spell: Jinx UI borrows ideas from Augusto Stoffel's Jit-spell.
-Jit-spell uses the less efficient Ispell process communication instead Jinx's calling native API.
-Since Jit-spell highlights misspellings in the entire buffer and does not confine to just the visible text, Jit-spell affected load and latency negatively in my tests (issue on github).
+• jit-spell: Jinx borrows ideas from Augusto Stoffel's Jit-spell.
+Jit-spell uses the less efficient Ispell process communication instead of Jinx's calling a native API.
+Since Jit-spell does not restrict spell checking to the visible text only, it may enqueue the entire buffer too eagerly for checking.
+This happens when scrolling around or when stealth font locking is enabled.
+For this reason, Jit-spell affected load and latency in my tests (issue on Github).

 Since this package is part of GNU ELPA contributions require a copyright assignment to the FSF.